 Frank Pesci (b.
-1974) is a composer of “sophisticated music” (The Diapason) that "balances accessible musical lines with...a solid harmonic underpinning."
+1974) is a composer of “sophisticated music” (The Diapason) which "balances accessible musical lines with...a solid harmonic underpinning."
 (ArtsKnoxville)

-His catalogue contains over 100 works for the concert stage, including fifty choral motets, eleven song cycles, twenty chamber and concert scores, and four operas.
+His catalogue contains over 100 works for the concert stage, including fifty choral motets, eleven song cycles, twenty chamber and concert scores, and five operas.
+His new opera, THE STRANGERS is a finalist for the Dominic J. Pellicciotti Opera Composition Prize.
+In 2021, his one-act opera ROYAL FLUSH received both a collegiate workshop and professional premiere, he was commissioned to write a new work for brass and percussion for the Guerzenich Orchestra in Cologne, Germany, and he lectured as an Artist in Residence at the University of Nevada, Las Vegas.
 In 2017, his opera THE SYSTEM OF SOOTHING was selected for the Fort Worth Opera "Frontiers" showcase.
-In 2021, his one-act opera ROYAL FLUSH received both a collegiate workshop and professional premiere.
-In the same year, he was commissioned to write a new work for brass and percussion for the Geurzenich Orchestra in Cologne, Germany, and he lectured as an Artist in Residence at the University of Nevada, Las Vegas.

-Recent commission and collaborative partners include the Guerzenich Orchestra Cologne, UNLV Opera Theater, Marble City Opera, Fort Worth Opera, New Music Works, Boston Conservatory, Boston Opera Collaborative, Badisches Staatstheater Karlsruhe, the What is Noise ensemble, Duo Velocipede, bassoonist Lorelei Dowling, Trinity Church in the City of Boston, the London Review of Books, National Book Award winning poet Terrance Hayes, and former Saturday Night Live writer Simon Rich.
+Recent commission and collaborative partners include Cologne Opera, Guerzenich Orchestra Cologne, Symphony Orchestra Aachen, UNLV Opera Theatre, Marble City Opera, Fort Worth Opera, New Music Works, Boston Conservatory, Boston Opera Collaborative, the Baden State Theatre Karlsruhe, the What is Noise ensemble, Duo Velocipede, bassoonist Lorelei Dowling, Trinity Church in the City of Boston, the London Review of Books, National Book Award winning poet Terrance Hayes, and former Saturday Night Live writer Simon Rich.

 Born in Washington, D.C., he graduated from the University of Cincinnati and the University of Southern Mississippi, where he received the Theodore Presser Award.
 He studied with Luigi Zaninelli, John Heiss, and Daron Hagen.